-Many are now using natural alternative treatments to alleviate the symptoms of Parkinson’s Disease.
+Many are now using natural alternative treatments and dietary supplements to alleviate the symptoms of Parkinson’s Disease.
 And for prevention of the progression of Parkinson’s.

 Parkinson’s Disease (PD) is a debilitating and progressive brain disorder that affects millions of people worldwide.